MagmaGuy/FreeMinecraftModels/ReadMe.md

 Consider supporting the development at https://www.patreon.com/magmaguy !

+The exported resource pack contents are licensed under the CC0 license, no rights reserved.
+You are free to use, distribute, modify for any purposes without restrictions or the need for attribution.

 # Using this plugin

 ## What can FreeMinecraftModels (FMM) do for Minecraft server admins?